 Early Developmental Hazards

-The brain's heightened neural flexibility and sensitivity in the first three years leave it open to highly stimulating, developmentally positive experiences— and extremely vulnerable to sub-optimal or damaging ones.
-Alarmingly, far too many infants and toddlers in Nebraska begin their lives facing a broad array of circumstances that may represent serious hazards to their prospects of leading productive, fulfilling lives.
+The brain's sensitivity and ability to be shaped in the first three years leave it open to positive developmental experiences but also extremely vulnerable to damaging ones.
+Alarmingly, far too many infants and toddlers in Nebraska begin their lives facing circumstances that may represent serious hazards to their healthy development.

 Effects of Low-Quality Early Experiences

-During the first three years of life, the brain is physiologically prepared for the kinds of early experiences that result in strong brain architecture and skill formation.
-Unless these experiences are consistently dynamic, engaging and emotionally supportive to result in neural circuitry that is optimized for ongoing learning and development.
-Mediocre, under-stimulating and inconsistent interactions, relationships or environments are in no way developmentally "adequate" — in fact, they can have profoundly negative effects on children's school readiness and life outcomes even if they are not overtly harmful or traumatic.
-Early experiences that do little more than address children's basic needs for health and safety represent serious liabilities to lifelong achievement.
+During a child's first three years, the brain is prepared for early experiences that result in strong brain architecture and skills formation.
+These experiences need to be consistently engaging and emotionally supportive to optimize ongoing learning and development.
+Mediocre and inconsistent interactions, relationships, or environments are in no way developmentally "adequate" — in fact, they can have profoundly negative effects on children's school readiness and life outcomes even if they are not overtly harmful or traumatic.
+Early experiences that do little more than address children's basic needs for health and safety can hinder their ability to achieve later in life.

-Infants and toddlers who lack relationships with caregivers who talk, read, sing or play with them on a regular basis are more likely to struggle with emerging language and communications skills.
-The absence of frequent, dynamic face-to-face interactions with responsive adults undermine basic social and emotional competencies and the ability to form healthy attachments with others.
-Similarly, a lack of safe, stimulating home and child care environments that invite exploration and discovery can suppress children's self-confidence and motivation for learning.
+Infants and toddlers who lack relationships with caregivers that talk, read, sing, or play with them on a regular basis are more likely to struggle with emerging language and communications skills.
+The absence of frequent, dynamic face-to-face interactions with responsive adults undermines basic social and emotional skills and the ability to form healthy attachments with others.
+Similarly, a lack of safe, stimulating home- and child-care environments that invite exploration and discovery can suppress children's self-confidence and motivation for learning.

 What is Toxic Stress?